bolorundurowb/shortid/README.md

 ## About ShortId

-A csharp library to generate completely random short id's. they can be used as primary keys or unique identifiers.
+A CSharp library to generate completely random short id's.
+They can be used as primary keys or unique identifiers.
 This library is different in that you can specify the length of the id's generated.
 I have tested the application generating 180000 id's without duplicates.

 ## How to use